- This event has passed.

-The 5th Annual Annabelle Street Festival will be held in downtown Anna, IL. on June 8 from 5pm-9pm and June 9th from 8am-1pm.
+The 6th Annual Annabelle Street Festival will be held in downtown Anna, IL.
 There will be a car show, vendor booths, children’s games, Flower show, arts and crafts and numerous other activities.
 In the Anna Arts Center, kids games, speakers, music, carriage rides and of course our famous Annabelle Hydrangea.
 If you plan to spend the night there are many great places here.

 It is said that Harriet Kirkpatrick, of the famous Anna Pottery family, discovered the beautiful hydrangeas in 1910 while riding her horse in the woods near Anna.
 She and Amy Kirkpatrick went back and dug up some of the plants and took them home to put in the family’s yard.
 The Kirkpatrick family generously shared the plants with friends and neighbors.